 The Porsche flat format engine---boxer type engine---is unique among car engine's based on two main factors.
 First, the pistons are horizontally opposed.
 In affect, one side of pistons is said to be “boxing” the other side (given the pistons moving directly against each other.)
 Secondly, early model Porsche's were unique on the basis of being air cooled.
 This distinction arose from Ferdinand Porsche's original weight reduction interests and simplified manufacturing requirements for the initial Porsche racing car... series 356.
 In 1998, the last of Porsche's air cooled engine-cars were made.
 The company has since moved from air to water cooling.
 The last car Porsche produced with air cooling was supposedly purchased by Mr. Jerry Seinfeld.

-While other auto makers crafted engines, transmissions, and chassis for the sake of retail sales, Porsche's beginnings were racing-oriented.
+While other auto makers crafted engines, transmissions, and chassis for the sake of retail sales, Porsche's beginnings were race-oriented.
 On this basis, their engines & transmissions were, from the outset, designed and made to be light-weight, powerful, and durable.
-The focus being to compete and win.
+The focus being to compete and most importantly... win.
 The first iteration of Ferdinand Porsche's vision was the model 356.
 To this day, a few of these original 1950 circa Porsches remain on the road.

 GP AutoWerks offers comprehensive Porsche engine & transmission service, repair & rebuild capabilities.
-From the simplest tuning of your Porsche's fuel air mixture, oil and filter changing, spark plug replacement, ignition wire replacement, valve adjustment, to checking cylinder sealing efficiency via compression and/or leak-down tests (and from that being able to advise you if the rings, intake or exhaust valves are leaking for any given cylinder), to the complete factory-standard (or better) rebuild of your Porsche engine & transmission... my shop can expertly address any need you have in this area.
+From the simplest tuning of your Porsche's fuel air mixture, oil and filter changing, spark plug replacement, ignition wire replacement, valve adjustment, to checking cylinder sealing efficiency via compression and/or leak-down tests (and from that being able to advise you if the rings, intake or exhaust valves are leaking for any given cylinder), to the complete factory-standard (or better) rebuild of your Porsche engine & transmission...
+GP can expertly address any need you have in this area.
 305-588-0874

 Much of the Porsche experience is about how a Porsche handles.
 And not to be critical of front engine Porsches, it's the original positioning of the engine and transmission to the car's rear that is at the root of why a Porsche feels & handles---for the most part---as it does.
 Of course there's much more to consider: geometry, weights & distribution, aerodynamics, suspension, ride height and tires.
 These are just a few of the ingredients that comprise what creates the handling experience of a rear engine Porsche.
 On a performance scale, Porsche ranks among the top handling cars ever.
 This is not coincidence.
 It comes from Porsche's dedication---from the very beginning: to race... and win.

-Correcting body damage from accidents or otherwise is NOT what GP AutoWerks does.
-The role I play in regard to Porsche body work is two-fold: First, I serve as a consultant answering questions as to what mechanical damage may have occurred from an accident---body shops should not be relied upon to diagnose Porsche mechanical issues.
-Of course I offer the capability to repair any mechanical damage and will co-ordinate my shop's work with whatever body shop you choose to work with.
-Secondly, I'm experienced in the alterations that you may want to make to your Porsche's body.
-Flares, spoilers/wings, etc. Body alterations for the sake of either aesthetics and/or performance driving.
+Correcting body damage from accidents is NOT what GP AutoWerks does.
+The role GP plays in regard to Porsche body work is two-fold: First, GP serves as a consultant answering questions as to what mechanical damage may have occurred from an accident---unless a body shop is provenly very Porsche-familiar, it is advisable to NOT rely on that body shops mechanical damage diagnose.
+GP offers the capability to repair any mechanical damage and will co-ordinate GP shop work with whatever body shop you choose to work with.
+Secondly, GP AutoWerks is experienced in the alterations that you may want to make to your Porsche's body.
+Flares, spoilers/wings, etc.---body alterations for either aesthetics and/or performance driving.
 Within reason, nothing is impossible with your Porsche.
-It's a matter of creativity, and expert engineering and build-ability as I'm pleased to bring to the table.
-305-588-0874.
-To Porsche Body Werks page.
+It's a matter of creativity, expert engineering and build-ability that you'll find at GP AutoWerks.
+To Porsche "Body" page.

 A Porsche interior is one of the finest in the market for a sports car of its' class.
 Everything is ergonomically designed with today's Porsche interiors keeping pace with features found in most luxury sedans.

-PPI is the acronym for Pre-Purchase Inspection.
-It refers to the professional inspection made of a given Porsche for the purpose of knowing what condition the inspected car stands in.
-And so, what costs may be anticipated to eventually achieve the condition level a potential buyer wants.
+PPI is the acronym for "Pre-Purchase Inspection."
+It refers to the professional inspection made of a given Porsche for the purpose of knowing what condition a given car is in prior to a purchase.
+And so, knowing what costs may be anticipated to achieve the condition level a potential buyer wants.
 Bottom line: PPI enables a Porsche buyer to make an informed decision concerning the potential purchase of a pre-owned Porsche.

-Bay #1, Miami, FL
+Miami, FL 33155

 the Greater Miami

-Photography, unless credited otherwise, is © 2015-2020 Karl Hansen.
+Website structure © 2015-2022 GP AutoWerks.
+Website content unless credited otherwise is © 2015-2022 Karl Hansen.
 All rights reserved.